North Ossetia–Alania: Early history: Kingdom of Alania and Middle Ages

+Alania greatly profited from the Silk Road which passed through its territory.

+According to the 10th century historian Al-Masudi, indicates that the Alan kingdom stretched from Dagestan to Abkhazia.

+In the 13th century the Mongols invaded Alania.
+In 1220, Genghis Khan sent his military leaders Subutai and Jebe on a campaign to reach “eleven countries and peoples”, among which were “Kibchayts” (Kipchak Turks), “Orosut” (Kievan Rus), “Serkesut” (Circassia), “Asut” (Alania).

+In 1239 the capital of Alania, Maghas, and other cities were destroyed.
+After these events the Alans were forced to flee to the mountain gorges and leave the flat lands.
+Islam was introduced to the region in the 17th century by Kabardians.

 Russian imperial rule (1806–1917)

 Conflicts between the Khanate of Crimea and the Ottoman Empire eventually pushed Ossetia into an alliance with Imperial Russia in the 18th century.
 Soon, Russia established a military base in the capital, Vladikavkaz, making it the first Russian-controlled area in the northern Caucasus.
-By 1806, Ossetia was under complete Russian control.
+The Georgian Military Road, which is still a crucial transport link across the mountains, was built in 1799 and a railway line was built from Vladikavkaz to Rostov-on-Don in Russia proper.
+In 1830, a military campaign led by General Ivane Abkhazi brought North Ossetia under tighter control of the Russian Empire.
+By 1830, Ossetia was under complete Russian control.

-The Russians' rule led to rapid development of industry and railways which overcame its isolation.
+The Russians’ rule led to rapid development of industry and railways which overcame its isolation.
 The first books from the area came during the late 18th century, and became part of the Terskaya Region of Russia in the mid-19th century.

+An estimated 50,000 Ossetians left the Caucasus during the early 1860s as part of a greater migration of Muslims from the region to the Ottoman Empire due to Russia's activities in the region.

 Soviet period (1917–1990)

 The Russian Revolution of 1917 resulted in North Ossetia being merged into the Mountain Autonomous Soviet Socialist Republic in 1921.
 It then became the North Ossetian Autonomous Oblast on 7 July 1924, then merged into the North Ossetian Autonomous Soviet Socialist Republic on 5 December 1936.
 In World War II, it was subject to a number of attacks by Nazi German invaders unsuccessfully trying to seize Vladikavkaz in 1942.

 The North Ossetian ASSR declared itself the autonomous republic of the Soviet Union on 20 June 1990.
 Its name was changed to the Republic of North Ossetia–Alania in 1994.